pixfumy/tourneymod116/README.md

 ## Implementation

 Unlike most other standardized RNG mods which rely on mixins to LevelProperties to store RNG seeds, this mod uses minecraft's own built-in class for saving misc data to the world, PersistentState.
 If you want to standardize a source of RNG all you need to do is initialize a single instance of RNGStream (which extends PersistentState).
 Each RNGStream stores a seed and has a way of getting the current seed and updating it, which can be used to generate a consistent sequence of "random" events which depends only on the world seed and is not affected by relogs.
 See BlazeDropsMixin as an example.

+The seeds are stored in the world file, in /data/[state name].dat.
+This can be modified using any NBT editor (I use intellij with the Minecraft Developer Plugin to edit these).